Special Research Fund - Doctoral Scholarships for Candidates from Developing Countries

 How much funding is involved

 The candidate receives a "sandwich"type scholarship for a total of 24 months.
 Within a span of 48 months, the candidate needs to work on the PhD project both at Ghent University and the partner university.
-Only for the periods the scholarship holder works at Ghent University the scholarship holder will receive a monthly income.
-The rest of the PhD research is done in the partner university for which no funding is provided through this scholarship.
-The partner university has to provide a salary or local scholarship for the period the candidate works there.
+Only for the periods the scholarship holder works at Ghent University (North) the scholarship holder will receive a monthly income.
+The rest of the PhD research is done in the partner university (South) for which no funding is provided through this scholarship.
+This partner university has to provide a salary or local PhD scholarship for the period the candidate works there (South).

 The Ghent University promoter also receives a bench fee of €15.440 to cover (part of) the operational costs, as well as the travelling costs of the student and both the Ghent University and the local promoter.

-- Advice promoter (Word-document) (to be filled in by the promoter)
+- Advice promoter (Word-document) (in Dutch, to be filled in by the promoter)